 - Prepare snacks that incorporate the important food groups.

-- Fruits and vegetables are great, just try to eat more veggies than fruits, since they still contain sugar.
+- Fruits and vegetables are great, just try to eat more veggies than fruits, since fruits still contain sugar.
 You can also arrange to brush your teeth or at the very least drink water in order to rinse your mouth of sugar.

-- Eat lean sources of protein (even vegetable based protein if you want to be extra healthy).
-Chicken and other skinless poultry, seafood and fish, dry beans, peas and other legumes.
+- Eat lean sources of protein (even vegetable-based protein if you want to be extra healthy): chicken and other skinless poultry, seafood and fish, dry beans, peas and other legumes.

 - Stick with low-fat or even fat-free dairy.

-Limit Your Snacking, if Possible
+Limit Your Snacking if Possible